pvvx/ZigbeeTLc/README.md

 Firmware readiness level - Beta versions 0.1.x.x.
 Stable from version 0.1.1.0, but additional tests are required

-Home Assistant with ZHA does not have functions for additional configuration of Zigbee devices.
+* Home Assistant with ZHA does not have functions for additional configuration of Zigbee devices.
 Until this changes, there can be no additions to the firmware.
+* Due to high consumption, limited transmit power of +2 dBm is used.
+A moderately discharged CR2032 battery cannot withstand higher power.

 ## To flash the Zigbee firmware, use a Google Chrome, Microsoft Edge or Opera Browser.*